GPCR Workshop - Things to do in Kona, Hawaii

 Hotel Recommended Activities:

-GOLFING: Kona Country Club, located just steps from Sheraton Kona Resort & Spa at Keauhou Bay, re-opened following three years of extensive renovations.
+Golfing: Kona Country Club, located just steps from Sheraton Kona Resort & Spa at Keauhou Bay.
 The oceanside 18-hole course, designed in the 1960s by William Bell and owned by hotel and golf course developer Yukio Takahashi, has been rated in America's top 100 by Golf Digest and was home to the LPGA Takefuji Classic in 2000 and 2001.
 The course offers three signature oceanfront holes and scenic ocean views from virtually every hole.

 Zodiac and Raft Snorkel Tours: